LLebronC/M5-mcv/README.md

 ## abstract

+The aim of this week 6 is perform object segmentation.
+We will study the differents state of art models for image segmentation like FCN, segnet and resnetFCN.
+We will analyze them, integrate them in our framework to train it using our datasets ready for segmentation.
+This datasets are the CamVid and Cityscapes.
+We will run experiments to evaluate the differents models implemented in this datasets and evaluate their performance, also applying some techniques to improve the final scores.

 ## Task summary
 #### Task (a): Run the provided code and use the preconfigured experiment file (camvid_segmentation.py) to segment objects with the FCN8 model.
 - Analyze the dataset.